gvwilson/sdxjs/en/src/layout-engine/index.md

-We will use successive lower-case characters to show each block, i.e., the root block will draw itself using 'a', while its children will be 'b', 'c', and so on.
+We will use successive lower-case characters to show each block, i.e., the root block will draw itself using the letter a, while its children will use b, c, and so on.

 [% inc file="render.js" keep="draw" %]